How it works

 EPP – Extensible Provisioning Protocol

 EPP is designed for registrars to manage domain names people register with them.
-Doing an EPP check is the autoratitive way to see if a domain is available to register.
+Doing an EPP check is the authoritative way to see if a domain is available to register.
 In practice, it can take up to a second for registrars to answer EPP lookups.
 Because EPP lookups ultimately require an expensive database lookup, registrars need to limit the number of EPP queries they handle at once.

 WHOIS lookups were designed to find the contact information for the domain registrants, and other details about it such as when it was first registered, its current status, and when it expires.
 Unfortunately, spammers abused the protocol to extract personal information from domain names and continue to abuse WHOIS lookups.
 Most domain registrars allow you to register your domain name privately to help hide your information from spammers and scammers.
-Domain registrars are constantly fighting spammers who try to get information from their WHOIS records that they will usually make you prove that you are a human before showing you WHOIS results.
+Domain registrars are constantly fighting spammers who try to get information from their WHOIS records and will usually make you prove that you are a human before showing you WHOIS results.
 You can try doing a WHOIS lookup from your computer using the command prompt:

 How is Instant Domain Search so fast?